Foulest/RepairKit/.github/CONTRIBUTING.md

 - Make sure your code follows the project's coding standards.
 - Make sure all tests pass.

-## Issue and Pull Request Labels

-This section lists the labels we use to help us track and manage issues and pull requests.

-- `bug` - Issues that are bugs.
-- `request` - Issues that are feature requests.

 Thank you for reading, and we look forward to your contributions!